Croatia

 Workers are entitled to paid leave for injury or illness, which is generally compensated by the employer for up to 42 days.
 The employer is still liable for payment after that period, but may apply for reimbursement from the Croatian Health Insurance Fund (HZZO).

 A regular workweek is 40 hours.
 Workers are entitled to at least 24 consecutive hours of rest each week, which generally is taken on Sundays.
 Work performed on a rest day should be compensated at a premium.
+In case of work performed on Sundays, the minimum increase in pay is 50%.
+Night work for women in industry is generally prohibited, unless the minister responsible for labour approves the work under special circumstances.

 Workers must follow the same notice requirements in order to resign, but they are not required to state a reason for resigning.